franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 ### 16.2 Testing DRM
 So before we get too deep, we need to go over some things, mainly the types of DRM you'll see out in the wild:

-**FairPlay 1.x**: Software based DRM, used for supporting legacy Macs more easily
+FairPlay 1.x: Software based DRM, used for supporting legacy Macs more easily

 * Easiest way to test this is by playing an iTunes movie: